skynettoday/skynet-today/content/news/_posts/2018-04-18-tesla-crash.md

 * Tesla initially [released a
   statement](https://www.tesla.com/blog/what-we-know-about-last-weeks-accident)
-  outlining a few quick points about the accident, noting that the crash was likely made more severe due to the lack of a crash attenuator, a safety device built into the highway.
+  outlining a few quick points about the accident, noting that the crash was likely made more severe due to the lack of a crash attenuator (a safety device built into the highway).

-* A few days later, Tesla released a followup [statement](https://www.tesla.com/blog/update-last-week%E2%80%99s-accident) that contained a few important details: autopilot was engaged during the accident and, according to the vehicle's logs, the driver's hands were not on the steering wheel at the time of the accident.
+* A few days later, Tesla released a followup [statement](https://www.tesla.com/blog/update-last-week%E2%80%99s-accident) that contained a few important details: Autopilot was engaged during the accident and, according to the vehicle's logs, the driver's hands were not on the steering wheel at the time of the accident.

-* Weeks later, [the dead driver's wife took to TV to discuss the crash](http://abcnews.go.com/US/wife-tesla-crash-victim-speaks-tragedy-happen-family/story?id=54392855), saying that her husband had always been "a really careful driver".
+* Weeks later, [the driver's wife took to TV to discuss the crash](http://abcnews.go.com/US/wife-tesla-crash-victim-speaks-tragedy-happen-family/story?id=54392855), saying that her husband had always been "a really careful driver".